 For those of you wondering if we made it to Seattle, the answer is yes.
-The Sekerak newlyweds, Chris and myself, have spent the past three months acclimating to our new zipcode, which means starting over in many ways.
+The Sekerak newlyweds, along with Chris and myself, have spent the past three months acclimating to our new zip code, which means starting over in many ways.

 The road trip to Washington involved a 26 foot Penske rental truck, our Honda towed behind, with Dan and Rachel following us in their Jeep.
 What started as a four day adventure turned in to five, as we navigated through several repair calls and emergency stops - the first one was only a mile and a half out of our driveway!

 Due to a busted truck, we eventually had to trade rigs in a remote part of South Dakota.
 It was the most dramatic day of our travels that will not soon be forgotten.
 It involved moving all of our things from the faulty truck to a new one in 100 degree heat.
 On a Sunday.
 In a small town.
 In the middle of Oacoma, SD (aka "nowhere").
 Penske sent us two skinny country boys to do the job, but the four of us jumped in soon after they started, knowing the hulking task would take six hours longer to accomplish without the extra hands.

 It was hot and sweaty and maddening on many levels.
 But, we made it.
 God kept us (mostly) sane and surely there will be a song to come out of it.
 If you're on Instagram, search for #movin2seattle for a pictorial account of our journey west.